Pupil Personnel Services

 17. What is SRBI/EIP process?
 Can you describe this?

 This is a regular education process to provide struggling students with appropriate interventions targeting students’ individual educational needs.
-For more information on this process contact your child’s regular education teacher or go to the Connecticut Department of Education website.
+For more information on this process contact your child’s regular education teacher or go to the Connecticut Department of Education website or by accessing the Family Guide to Connecticut's Framework for RTI.

 18. What is a Universal Screening?
 What’s Progress monitoring?